VFW (film): Production

 Joe Begos, director of Almost Human and The Mind's Eye, was given a script written by Max Brallier and Matthew McArdle entitled VFW by Dallas Sonnier of Cinestate and Fangoria.
 Begos was attracted to project for it being "the type of white-knuckle stuff that I like to do".
 In February 2019, Begos officially signed on to direct the film.
 In March, Stephen Lang joined the cast as the lead, while Sonnier and Amanda Presmyk were set to produce along with Begos' collaborator Josh Ethier.
 Along with acting as director, Begos also rewrote the script and served as camera operator, while Ethier performed as sound designer and editor.

 Filming took place on location in March 2019 in Dallas, Texas at a real VFW, lasting four weeks.
 While shooting the film, Begos simultaneously did post-production work on Bliss.

 In June 2020, three crew members alleged to The Daily Beast that during a wardrobe fitting, actor Fred Williamson tried to grope an assistant costume designer.
-The victim and a crew member approached producer Amanda Presmyk about the incident, but Williamson remained on the project nonetheless.
+Williamson remained on the project.
 Later in production, a member of the hair and makeup department quit the film due to allegedly receiving a "barrage of sexual overtures" from the actor.
-Sonnier and Presmyk held a meeting, advising women on-set to abide by a "buddy system" when around Williamson.
 Williamson denied the allegations.
-Sonnier denies being told that anyone saw Williamson grope the crew member, while Presmyk claims she remembered the incident as more “lighthearted in nature, in terms of ‘gross old man'".
-Six other crew members, working on both VFW and Satanic Panic also told the site that Cinestate forced them to work over 18 hour shifts with no overtime pay.
-Executive producer Adam Donaghey, who was arrested that same year for sexual assault of a minor on the set of A Ghost Story, was said to have "pressured" workers by either asking them to turn down overtime or wrote less hours on their time cards.
-Sonnier was also accused of downplaying abusive and toxic behavior on-set and enabling Donahey on the aforementioned Satanic Panic, as well as Run Hide Fight and Condemned.
+Sonnier denies being told that anyone saw Williamson grope the crew member, while Presmyk claims she remembered the incident as more “lighthearted in nature".